Board of Directors Profile

 Chair and Founder

 Mellado has been the recipient of several awards.
-In 2009, he was honored with the NASA Exceptional Public Service Medal.
-This award is limited to less than one percent of the contractor workforce.
-He received this medal for outstanding contributions to NASA’s mission in honoring and documenting the success of outstanding Hispanic American professionals, including NASA engineers, scientist and astronauts.
-In addition, Admiral Gary Roughead Chief of Naval Operations presented Mr. Mellado with the inaugural Admiral David Farragut Hispanic Diversity Champion Award in 2010.
-He received the 2011 Outstanding Alumnus Award from Whittier College for his work in STEM with underrepresented communities.
-In October, 2013 Ray, along with his wife Carmela, were inducted into the HENAAC Hall of Fame at the 25th Anniversary of the HENAAC Conference.
+Most recently he received the 2009 NASA Exceptional Public Service Medal.
+This award is limited to less than 1% of the contractor workforce.
+He received this medal for outstanding contributions to NASA’s mission in honoring and documenting the success of outstanding Hispanic American professionals, including NASA engineers, sci- entist and astronauts.
+In addition, Admiral Gary Roughead, Chief of Naval Operations, presented Mr. Mellado with the inaugural Admiral David Farragut Hispanic Diversity Champion Award at the annual Association of Naval Services Officer (ANSO) Conference in 2010.
+And in 2013, Ray and his wife Carmela were inducted in the HENAAC Hall of Fame.

-Mellado was born and raised in Los Angeles, California where he attended Cathedral High School, East Los Angeles College and Whittier College.
-He and his wife, Carmela, have been married for 41 years and have three grown children and 4 grandchildren.
+Mellado was born and raised in Los Angeles, California, where he attended Cathedral High School, East Los Angeles College, and Whittier College.
+He and his wife, Carmela, have been married for 45 years and have three grown children and 4 grandchildren.